Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

-depends crucially on the properties of the ``divergence term'', or ``bulk term'' on $\mathcal{D}$.
+where $n$ denotes the (future directed) unit normal to $\Sigma_r$, depends crucially on the properties of the ``divergence term'', or ``bulk term'' on $\mathcal{D}$.
 By \eqref{eq:Q:W:div} the integrand is given purely by a contraction of $Q(W)$ with the ``deformation tensor'' of the multiplier vectorfields:

 In fact, since $Q(W)$ is \emph{trace-free} (and symmetric) in all indices, only the ``trace-free part'' of these tensors appear:

 In Section~\ref{sec:redshift:vectorfield} we construct a multiplier vectorfield $M$ and prove that the associated divergence terms have \emph{a sign} which yields by \eqref{eq:energy:id:intro} a \emph{monotone} energy.
 In fact, we will use